-- (a) Existing car parking provisions in the previously applicable collective agreements shall continue to apply for current and new employees employed by the applicable district health boards.
-These arrangements provisions are contained in Schedule 2. - (b) Where an employee is required to work or is called in to the service during the hours of darkness suitable safe vehicle parking will be arranged and/or arrangements will be in place to ensure that employees are not put at risk leaving or returning to their cars.

-21.7 Use of Personal Motor Vehicle
+- (a) Existing car parking provisions in the previously applicable collective agreements shall continue to apply for current and new employees employed by the employer at workplaces within the applicable former district health board boundaries.
+These arrangements provisions are contained in Schedule 2. - (b) Where an employee is required to work or is called in to the service during the hours of darkness suitable safe vehicle parking will be arranged and/or arrangements will be in place to ensure that employees are not put at risk leaving or returning to their cars. - 21.7 Use of Personal Motor Vehicle